PierreSenellart/provsql/doc/TODO/window-functions.md

 group by that number) are of that last kind: about a quarter of the uses of `lag` and `lead` in the DBA.SE corpus aggregate the value afterwards.

-One restriction has to be lifted: `ORDER BY` on an `agg_token` is refused today, and `ORDER BY rn` is the most common thing done with a row number.
-At the top level of a statement, sorting on the displayed value is presentation, like `ORDER BY` itself, and should be allowed (for aggregates as well).
+One restriction had to be lifted: `ORDER BY` on an `agg_token` is refused, and `ORDER BY rn` is the most common thing done with a row number.
+Sorting on the displayed value is presentation, like `ORDER BY` itself: a window value is now sorted that way (`replace_window_aggregations` moves the sort key to a junk copy of the original window call).
+The aggregates of a `GROUP BY` are still refused, and could be treated the same way.

 ## Cost